Olivia Trummer

-Olivia Trummer (born 12 June 1985 in Stuttgart) is a German Jazz musician (pianist, vocalist, composer).
+Olivia Trummer (born 12 June 1985 in Stuttgart) is a German jazz (pianist, vocalist, composer).

 Biography

 Trummer was raised in a family of musicians and was honored five times at Jugend musiziert as a federal award winner.
 Since 2003 she studied jazz piano as well as classical piano at the Hochschule für Musik und Darstellende Kunst Stuttgart.
 In 2008/2009 she completed a master's degree at the Manhattan School of Music.
 All courses she graduated with honors.
 During her studies in 2004 and 2006, she was commissioned to write compositions for stage and film music.